 The Company's Bylaws, as amended ("Bylaws"), set the number of directors of the Company at not less than four nor more than twenty, which number may be changed from time to time by the Board of Directors.
-The Board of Directors decreased the number of directors to five by resolution effective December 9, 2002.
+The Board of Directors decreased the number of directors to four by resolution effective June 14, 2006, the date of the Annual Meeting.
 All of the director nominees will be elected at the Annual Meeting and will hold office until their respective successors have been duly elected and qualified, or until their earlier resignation, death or removal.

-The Board of Directors has nominated the following individuals for election as directors of the Company at the Annual Meeting: Michael P. Cullinane, T. Kendall Hunt, John N. Fox Jr., Michael A. Mulshine, and John R. Walter, all of whom are current directors of the Company and have agreed to serve if elected.
+The Board of Directors has nominated the following individuals for election as directors of the Company at the Annual Meeting: Michael P. Cullinane, T. Kendall Hunt, John N. Fox Jr., and John R. Walter, all of whom are current directors of the Company and have agreed to serve if elected.
+Michael A. Mulshine will not stand for re-election and will retire as a director, effective at the Annual Meeting.